 - 4. Decision to Close or Open.
-If the Title IX Officer did not receive a DOE Formal Complaint from a qualified Complainant, yet the alleged conduct is DOE-Covered Conduct, then they must either: - close the matter, - "sign" a DOE Formal Complaint themselves and open either a DOE Grievance Process or Alternative Resolution, or - open an Other Inquiry (if it applies).
+If the Title IX Officer did not receive a DOE Formal Complaint from a qualified Complainant, yet the alleged conduct is DOE-Covered Conduct, then they must either: - close the matter, - "sign" a DOE Formal Complaint themselves and open either a DOE open an Other Inquiry (if it applies).